|

 • Department of Human Services child care certificate posted.

-Check inspection and violation history of child care programs before you visit.
+Check the inspection and violation history of childcare programs before you visit.

-• How the program is regulated and if it has any complaints or violations.
+• How is the program regulated, and are there any complaints or violations?

 There are good teachers and specialists that support you and your child.
-Because young children develop so many new skills so quickly in the first five years, teaching young children is special.
-It’s about nurturing, learning what a child can do, and helping the child build new skills on their own path.
-It’s important that your child’s teacher has some education in child development or early childhood education, like a Child Development Associate (CDA) credential or college degree.
-If you are looking for an afterschool program, teachers may have a Pennsylvania School-Age Professional credential.
+Because young children develop so many new skills quickly in the first five years, teaching young children is special.
+It’s about nurturing, learning what a child can do, and helping them build new skills.
+Your child’s teacher must have some education in child development or early childhood education, like a Child Development Associate (CDA) credential or college degree.
+Teachers may have a Pennsylvania School-Age Professional credential if they are looking for an afterschool program.

 Look for: